 It's advisable to have a recognised credit card which has a suitable credit limit, should it be needed in case of an emergency

-Many airlines have adjusted and continue to adjust their schedules to reflect the changing demand on global travel as a result of the outbreak.
-Where we are made aware of specific cancellations / schedule changes we will make contact with affected bookers/travellers.
+Many airlines have adjusted and continue to adjust their schedules to reflect the changing demand on global travel.
+Where we are made aware of specific cancellations and/or schedule changes we will make contact with affected bookers/travellers.

 What are the symptoms of Coronavirus?